AnalyticalInsights89/Customer-segmentation-sql/README.md

 - **Segment**: Segmentation label based on customer value.

 ## SQL Analysis & Queries
-Below are the SQL queries used in this analysis.
-Each query is followed by a brief explanation and a screenshot of the result.

 ### 1. View All Customer Data
 This query retrieves all data for initial inspection.